-Our well-being research programme was initiated in 2005 to fill the gap in research regarding young people's views of their own well-being.
+Our well-being research was initiated in 2005 to fill the gap in research regarding young people's views of their own well-being

-To find out more read the Good Childhood Report 2014 in one of the following formats:
+To find out more, read The Good Childhood Report 2016 in one of the following formats:

 We have also produced a guide for parents on how to support your child’s well-being.